Stephen Purdue

 High contrast colours and a consistent art style were used to increase visual clarity and ensure complete visibility.
 I chose to keep the user interface as text to ensure it was visible against the bright background.
 The characters and NPCs are also clearly distinguishable from each other through different colours and sprites.

 The disguise system also increases overall accessibility by providing players with a forgiving stealth mechanic, changing disguises resets enemy detection states, allowing players to recover from mistakes rather than facing repeated failure.
-This supports inclusive play by reducing difficulty, aligning with Schell's lens of challenge, which says that meaningful decision-making is favourable over mechanical punishment.
+This supports inclusive play by reducing difficulty, coinciding with Schell's lens of challenge, which says that meaningful decision-making is favourable over mechanical punishment.

 However, several accessibility concerns remain due to time constraints and the overall scope of the brief.
 The game doesn't have any changeable colourblind, difficulty or audio settings, as well as lacking rebindable controls.
 Additionally, font size and UI scaling are fixed and cannot be changed; this could present barriers for some users.